Samory-909/virt-scripts/README.md

 Usage :

+Please check all the parameters.
+For customization, you can adapt the kickstart or preseed templates inside the script.

 ```
 # ./auto-install.sh
 Centos 7, Debian Jessie or Ubuntu Xenial fully automatic installation by HTTP Repos and response file via local HTTP.